renatobanzai/iris-python-covid19/readme.md

 http://localhost:8050
 ```

+### Main Menu
+Now the project has a main menu that points you to the functionalities:
+- COVID-19 Chart Example "/covid19-chart": A interactive chart using globals + Python
+- Global CRUD Example "/config-CRUD": A demonstration of a Globals CRUD
+- Reset Data (Dont Panic!) "/reset-data": If you want to re-perform the start-up applications process

 ### You should look at IRIS Admin Portal

 I'm using for now the USER namespace (todo: create my onw namespace)